Seven things you might not know about Bibione’s natural heritage

 1

-- A number of different types of orchids.
+- the presence of various types of orchids,

 2